 The onion is so packed with nutrition you’d think it wouldn’t taste good.
 But nature has a way of making this vegetable good on all fronts.
 Not only does it have vitamins and minerals, and is naturally fat and cholesterol-free, it’s a great source of dietary fiber, Vitamin C, Vitamin B6, potassium, and other key nutrients.
 Onions contain the flavonoid quercetin, which acts as an anti-inflammatory in the body.
 When you eat onions, you’re naturally protecting yourself from high blood pressure, diabetes and heart disease.
+Learn more about the onion’s health properties.

 Download Nature’s Ninja Playbook for recipes, onion nutrition, cooking tips and more.